giotramu/postcss-config/README.md

 ## Usage

-Create a `postcss.config.js` or `.postcssrc.js` file in the project root and grab the default configuration from node_modules folder:
+Create a `postcss.config.js` or `.postcssrc.js` file in the project root and grab the default config from node_modules folder:

 ```js
 module.exports = require('@giotramu/postcss-config').getDefault();
 ```

-## The default configuration
+## The default config

 The config bundle together the following plugins: